richardfox528/rimu/README.md

     *   The Django backend will typically run on `http://localhost:8000`.
     *   The React frontend will typically run on `http://localhost:3000`.
+    *   The system will automatically check if Redis is running and try to start it if needed.

 3. Press `Ctrl+C` in the terminal where the script is running to stop both servers.